 You can usually send mail through the United States Postal Service (USPS) at a UPS Store.
 UPS Stores often offer a range of services.
 These include shipping through USPS, UPS, and other carriers, mailbox rental, packaging, and printing services.
 While they primarily operate as a UPS shipping and drop-off location, they often have USPS services.

-You can inquire at your local UPS Store to confirm if they offer USPS mailing services and inquire about any specific requirements or fees associated with using USPS services at their location.
+You can contact your local UPS Store to confirm if they offer USPS mailing services and to inquire about any specific requirements or fees associated with using USPS services at their location.

 Limitations